delight-im/PHP-Foundation/README.md

      $title = _m('Profile picture');
      ```

-Finally, after having identified and marked some (or all) strings for translation in your application code and your templates, you can use the built-in tools to extract the strings automatically.
+Finally, after having identified and marked some (or all) strings for translation in your application code and in your templates, you can use the built-in tools to extract the strings automatically.

-To allow for the extraction of the strings from your templates, refresh and replace the cached versions of your template files by running the following two commands in the root directory:
+To allow for the extraction of the strings from your templates, refresh and replace the cached versions of your template files by running the following two commands in the root directory of your project:

 ```bash
 $ sudo -u www-data php ./index.php clear-template-cache
 $ sudo -u www-data php ./index.php precompile-templates
 ```

-Then, if you want to create or update a PO (Portable Object) file for a specific language, along with its MO (Machine Object) version, which is usually what you want, you need to run the following command in the root directory of your project (using the locale `mr-IN` as an example):
+Then, if you want to create or update a PO (Portable Object) file for a specific language, along with its MO (Machine Object) version, which is usually what you want, you need to run the following command in the root directory of the project (using the locale `mr-IN` as an example):

 ```bash
 $ bash ./i18n.sh mr-IN